 - The standard of living established during your marriage.

-The court may determine that temporary spousal support is appropriate for a specific period of time, such as three or four months, or that it is necessary for you to receive temporary support until your divorce is finalized.
+The court may determine that temporary spousal support is appropriate for a specific period of time, such as three or four months, or that it is necessary for you to receive temporary support until you finalize your divorce.

-It is possible to modify a temporary spousal support order after it has been established if your circumstances have changed significantly, but in order to obtain a modification, you must provide evidence of your changed circumstances to the court.
+It is possible to modify a temporary spousal support order if your circumstances have changed significantly.
+In order to obtain a modification, you must provide evidence of your changed circumstances to the court.

-Although the court looks at various factors about a couple’s lifestyle and the needs of the spouse seeking temporary support, overall there are fewer requirements for a temporary spousal support order than there are for a spousal maintenance order or a contractual maintenance order.
+Although the court looks at various factors about a couple’s lifestyle and the needs of the spouse seeking temporary support, overall there are fewer requirements for a temporary spousal support order than there are for spousal maintenance or contractual maintenance orders.

 Temporary Spousal Support is Not Alimony